Year in Coaching: 31st

 Entering the 2015 season, Rodriguez carries a career record of 146-98-2 in 21 seasons, marked by Division I records of 60-26 at West Virginia, 15-22 at Michigan and 26-14 with the Wildcats.
 He began his head coaching career at Salem (W.Va.)
 University in 1988 and then coached at Glenville State (W.Va.) from 1990-96.

 Rodriguez’s third season with the Wildcats was highlighted by a 10-4 record, a Pac-12 South Championship, a Fiesta Bowl berth and winning the Territorial Cup game against ASU.
-Arizona finished the regular season with 10 wins for only the second time in program history as Rodriguez was named the 2014 Pac-12 Coach of the Year.
+Arizona finished the regular season with 10 wins for only the third time in program history as Rodriguez was named the 2014 Pac-12 Coach of the Year.
 The streak continued as Rodriguez and the squad defeated a top-10 ranked program for the third-straight campaign with a 31-24 road victory over No. 2 Oregon on Oct.
 2.

 Offensively, quarterback Anu Solomon became the first freshman ever to start a season opener for the school and went on to throw for 3,793 yards with 28 passing touchdowns and only nine interceptions.
 He owns the UA freshman records for passing yards, passing touchdowns, pass attempts (540) and pass completions (313).
 Freshman Nick Wilson collected seven games with 100+ yards and with his 1,375 markers on the season, he set the school freshman rushing record.